 Just Get Married in Italy will assist in picking up the final Nulla Osta for you so you do not have to go to the Canadian Consulate here in Italy.
 We can verify with the Canadian Consulate if the papers are complete and correct to let you obtain the "Canadian declaration Nulla Osta" if so we ask you to send all the originals to the Canadian Embassy, in Rome or Milan; so they can prepare your documents.
 The Canadian declaration documents current fees are Euro 33 each.

-Just Get Married in Italy will then authenticate your paperwork at the italian office on your behalf.
+Just Get Married in Italy will then authenticate your nulla osta at the italian office on your behalf.
 Once the declaration has been obtained and legalized, it is presented to the chosen marriage wedding hall.
 Banns are waived if neither party is Italian nor residing in Italy.

 Some Consulates may follow different procedures; you will be advised by Just Get Married in Italy on the exact procedure to folllow .